hexed 0.4.0

 Elements are copied.

-◆ Array() [4/5]
+◆ Array() [3/4]

 template<typename T >

-hexed::Array< T >::Array ( Array< T > & other)
+hexed::Array< T >::Array ( Array< T > & that)

 inline

-◆ Array() [5/5]
+◆ Array() [4/4]

 template<typename T >

-hexed::Array< T >::Array ( Array< T > && other)
+hexed::Array< T >::Array ( Array< T > && that)

 inline

-Steals whatever assets other had.
+Steals whatever assets that had.

 Member Function Documentation